joey-qytyku/OS-90-fixed/docs/Manual/2 Scheduler/2_Context Types.md

 - Entered from T1 or T2 by disabling interrupts
 - Preemption off
 - Exceptions are acceptable, including page faults.
-- Local to each process because of an interrupts disabled counter.
-It is safe to yield to another task while in T0.
+- It is safe to yield to another task while in T0
+- If no yielding takes place within the handler, T0 is an __effective TI__.
+- __Only reentrant code will work.__

 T1: Preemption is disabled but interrupts remain the same.
 Entered by incrementing the local preemption counter.